gritql/gritql/README.md

-# gql-sql-slicer | A query library for your SQL ddatabase.
+# gritql | A query library for your SQL ddatabase.

 The library is built to query simple dimension/metric based tables.
 It allows to fetch data in the form you want it.

 ### example

 Query:

 ```
 query customers{
   fetch(country: US){